 Things to do in Vesting Bourtange

 Along with museums, Bourtange also has an Inn where you can stay overnight to enjoy the fortress for a little bit longer.
 We enjoyed watching the residents having their breakfast in their gardens.

 For those into handicrafts, make sure to visit the candle maker.
 We eventually made our way to the centre, where there were several restaurants.
 I suggest finding a table early as by the time we had finished eating, the square was filled to the brim.

 The food was typical Dutch fare (not amazing, in my opinion), but it filled the tummies and gave us enough energy to start another round of exploring.

-Our little tour continued with a visit to historic sites such as the church and the windmill.
+Our little tour continued with visiting historical sites such as the church and the windmill.
 We even managed to have some relaxation time watching the swans go by.
-By the afternoon the crowds began to grow in number and we were happy we had gotten to Bourtange early.
+By the afternoon, the crowds grew in number, and we were happy we had gotten to Bourtange early.

-The video makes the village look larger than it felt, but in all reality, it was quite a bit smaller than expected.
+The video makes the village look larger than it felt, but it was quite a bit smaller than expected in all reality.

 Have you heard of this beautiful village before?
 Let us know what you think of Bourtange in the comments below!

 Editor’s Note: This article was originally published in May 2016 and was fully updated in April 2022 for your reading pleasure.

 […] around Noord Nederland, you’ll discover that there’s more to see than your typical Bourtange or […]